-Other assets include the market value of 1,221,053 million shares in Levon Resources Ltd, ("Levon") which acquired Valley High on March 25, 2011.
+Other assets include the market value of 1,221,053 million shares in Levon Resources Ltd, ("Levon").
+Levon acquired Valley High on March 25, 2011 whereby each Valley High shareholder received one Levon share and one-eighth share in Bearing.
 The Company records this investment as held-for-trading and records any gain or losses on the investment through the income statement.
 The decrease from December 31, 2010 is due to the aforementioned sale of shares and warrants in Q111.
-As of June 3, 2011 the Levon shares were worth CA\$2.2 million.